bzitkovic/multiagent-system-voting-problem/README.md

 ### Prerequisites

-You will ned spade library to run the Python program.
+You will need spade library to run the Python program.
   ```sh
   pip install spade
   ```